Tundra Tailgate Zone

 Highway Construction In Progress around Green Bay:

-The Wisconsin Department of Transportation (WisDOT) Northeast Region Office is reminding motorists heading to Lambeau Field on Saturday, August 29 for a 7 p.m.
-Green Bay Packer/Philadelphia Eagles preseason football game that I-41 and adjacent roadways from Oneida St. north to Suamico in Brown County are under construction.
+The Wisconsin Department of Transportation (WisDOT) Northeast Region Office is reminding motorists heading to Lambeau Field on Sunday, November 15 for the Green Bay Packer/Detroit Lion football game that I-41 and adjacent roadways from Oneida Street north to Lineville Road in Brown County are under construction.
+This is a Gold Package Game.

-I-41, WIS 172 and I-43 could experience significant backups near the stadium, as could the interchanges at I-41/WIS 172 and I-43/I-41.
-Barrier walls, orange barrels, narrow lanes will affect travel.
+I-41, WIS 172 and I-43 could experience significant backups near the stadium, as could the I-41 interchanges at Oneida Street, WIS 172 and I-43.
+Barrier walls, orange barrels, and narrow lanes will affect travel.
 Due to the I-41 Project construction, Ashland Avenue through De Pere and Ashwaubenon will also experience increased traffic congestion as additional motorists use this as an alternate route.
+The heaviest congestion is expected between 8 a.m. and noon and again after the game.

-WisDOT strongly recommends motorists allow themselves additional time to reach their destinations and check WisDOT’s 511 website (www.511wi.gov) or call 511.
-Additionally, motorists are advised to remain alert and plan on exercising patience as they drive through the Green Bay area.
+WisDOT strongly recommends motorists allow themselves additional time to reach their destinations and check 511 Wisconsin website (www.511wi.gov) or call 511.
+Additionally, motorists are advised to remain alert and plan on exercising patience as they drive through Brown County and the Green Bay area on gameday.

-Here is a list of the major roads in northeast Wisconsin most Packers fans will be traveling as they head for Lambeau Field and the road conditions they should anticipate.
+Here is a list of the major roads in northeast Wisconsin most Packer fans will be traveling as they head for Lambeau Field, and the road conditions they should anticipate.

-All construction on I-41 will cease on Saturday for the Packer Game, although barrier walls, narrow lanes, short merge distances and orange barrels will be present in various locations.
+Barrier wall, narrow lanes, short merge distances and orange barrels will be present at various locations.

 WIS 441/US 10 and Roland Kampo Bridge